Victoria Hayward: Coaching career

-After finishing her college softball career, she became a coach.
-She joined Louisiana State University in 2015, where she helped guide the team to a third-place finish at the Women's College World Series.
-In 2016 and 2017, she was an assistant coach for the University of Massachusetts helping them to back-to-back winning seasons in 2016 and 2017.
-In 2018, she was an assistant coach at the University of Maryland and was Director of Operations for the University of Central Florida softball team in 2019.
+Upon completion of her college softball playing career, she joined LSU, which finished third at the 2015 Women's College World Series, as a graduate assistant.
+In 2016 and 2017, she was an assistant coach for the University of Massachusetts helping them to back-to-back winning seasons.
+In 2018, she was an assistant coach at Maryland and in 2019, joined UCF Knights softball team as Director of Operations.